OpenDAoC/OpenDAoC-Core/SRD/09_Performance_Systems/Server_Rules_Configuration_System.md

 - **Implementation Status**: ✅ Fully Implemented

 ## Overview

+**Game Rule Summary**: Server rules and configuration determine the core gameplay experience - from experience rates and PvP rules to death penalties and cross-realm interaction.
+Administrators can customize these settings to create different server types like pure PvE, hardcore PvP, or casual-friendly servers that match their community's preferences.

 The Server Rules and Configuration System provides flexible server behavior control through property-based configuration and rule-based server types.
 It enables administrators to customize gameplay mechanics, damage rates, progression speed, and server-specific features.

 ## Core Architecture